Search

 Automated License Plate Recognition (ALPR)

-Many modern transportations and public safety systems rely on recognizing and extracting license plate information from still images or videos.
+Many modern transportation and public safety systems rely on recognizing and extracting license plate information from still images or videos.
 Automated license plate recognition (ALPR) has in many ways transformed the public safety and transportation industries.

 Such number plate recognition systems enable modern tolled roadway solutions, providing tremendous operational cost savings via automation and even enabling completely new capabilities in the marketplace (such as police cruiser‐mounted license plate reading units).